 - If you feed your bearded dragon on these insects, you’ll be indirectly giving them the calcium in oranges.

 Can Bearded Dragons Eat Mandarin Oranges?

-However, they are still not far from being harmful to bearded dragons.
+- However, they are still not far from being harmful to bearded dragons.
 The sugar content in these citrus fruits is likely to cause diarrhea.

-These creatures require a high plant intake in their diet.
+- These creatures require a high plant intake in their diet.
 Plant diet is broken down by beneficial micro-organisms in the beardie’s gut.

 Can Bearded Dragons Drink Orange Fruit Juice?

-The sugar content and acidity remains the same whether you have the raw orange fruit or its juice.
-So, orange fruit juice should not be feed on bearded dragons since it can also cause diarrhea and dehydration.
+The sugar content and acidity remain the same whether you have the raw orange fruit or its juice.

 Further, bearded dragons have poor drinking habits.
 They’re so accustomed to desert conditions that they rarely take drinks when in captivity.

 But in case you manage, do not give it orange fruit juice.
 Read Also: Can Bearded Dragons Eat Tomatoes?

 Can Bearded Dragons Eat Citrus Fruits?